 Leaflet distribution is a purely offline method of advertising.
 By their nature flyers have some specific advantages and disadvantages when compared to the world of online marketing.

-If you include a QR code on your flyers it becomes incredibly easy for people to visit your profile and order food.
+If you include a QR code on your flyers it becomes easy for people to visit your profile and order food.

 7. Pick a company with good tracking